Linlithgow offers something for everyone

 - Blackness Castle – a film star in its own right, featured in Outlander, The Outlaw King and Mary Queen of Scots

 - Bo’ness and Kinneil Railway – The Railway Man, Outlander, Cloud Atlas, Agatha Christie’s Ordeal by Innocence, to name just a few.

 - Hopetoun House– Outlander (all 4 seasons), and the forthcoming Gareth Jones

 - Muiravonside Country Park– Outlander and The Outlaw King

 - Callendar House – Outlander

-You can visit all of these sites independently, but if you would like a guided tour, including behind the scenes chat, you can contact Linlithgow tour company Mary’s Meanders, who specialise in Filming, Outlander and Mary, Queen of Scots tours.
+You can visit all of these placesindependently, but if you would like a guided tour, including behind the scenes chat, you can contact Linlithgow tour company Mary’s Meanders, who specialise in Filming, Outlander and Mary, Queen of Scots tours.
 During the course of the year you can come and join us in a number of events.
 Please check our Events Diary for a full schedule.

 What’s On in Linlithgow?

 Please take a look at our What’s on Events Calendar for full details of what’s happening when you are visiting but here’s a flavour of some of the larger events in the local calendar.